CAAPIM/Microgateway/get-started/get-further/AWS_Integration_Quickstart.md

 ```json
 {"message":"Hello world !!!"}
 ```

+Currently, we are supporting the following Lambda methods: invokeAsync, invoke, listFunctions, getFunction, deleteFunction, createFunction, updateFunctionCode and updateFunctionConfiguration.

 #### Methods: invokeAsync <a name="invokeAsync"></a>
 invoke a lambda function which you specify in the <b>functionName</b> below, asynchronously.